JMsolution Marine Luminous Black Pearl Balancing Mask Plus

 Pearls are harvested from oysters.
 To be vegan, an ingredient cannot be from an animal source.

-Learn more about Pearl ExtractCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Pearl ExtractCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.